 The jiang shi are commonly said to come out at night.
 To sustain themselves, as well as to grow more powerful, the jiang shi would steal the qi (life force) of living victims.
 The living, however, are not entirely defenseless against these creatures.
-There seems to be a number of ways to defeat a jiang shi.
+There seems to be several ways to defeat a jiang shi, these include:

-Drawing of a jiang shi ( Image source )
+Illustration of a jiang shi. ( CC BY SA )

-These include the blood of a black dog, glutinous rice, mirrors, chicken eggs and the urine of a virgin boy.
 During the 1980s, the jiang shi was a popular subject in the film industry of Hong Kong.
-Whilst these undead were often featured as antagonists, they have sometimes been depicted as more human-like, and at times even served as comic reliefs.
+While these undead were often featured as antagonists, they have sometimes been depicted as more human-like, and at times even served as comic relief!

 By Wu Mingren